OctopusDeploy/docs/docs/reference/log-files.md

 Occasionally it may be necessary to change the logging level of an Octopus application.

-First, find the `octopus.server.exe.nlog` file associated with the application.
-This is usually in a subfolder of the Octopus "Program Files" folder. **Take a backup** of the file before making changes.
+First, find the `octopus.server.exe.nlog`Â file associated with the application.
+This is usually in a subfolder of the Octopus "Program Files" folder.Â **Take a backup** of the file before making changes.

 The verbosity of file logging is controlled in the `octopus-log-file` section: